The most underleveraged asset in your business. Individually, these are documents in a filing cabinet.

 Source: contract_query_summaries → payment_terms_days | Benchmark: portfolio median Net 30 | Impact: spend × 8% cost of capital × (days_gap / 365)

-Convenience termination limited to buyer only with 90-day notice and pro-rated penalty.
-Vendor can terminate on 30 days.
-Buyer bears full indemnification burden for third-party IP claims with no reciprocal vendor obligation.
-IP assignment favors vendor on jointly developed work.
+Convenience termination limited to your organization only with 90-day notice and pro-rated penalty.
+Counterparty can terminate on 30 days.
+Full indemnification burden on your organization for third-party IP claims with no reciprocal obligation.

 → 3 vectors flagged: Power Asymmetry, Contradiction, Behavioral

-Mutual termination rights and balanced indemnification.
-Vendor holds situational advantages: force majeure definition includes “economic hardship” and “labor disputes,” SLA remedy capped at 10% of monthly fees as sole and exclusive remedy, and vendor retains discretion on data return timeline at termination.
+Mutual termination and balanced indemnification.
+Situational advantages: force majeure includes “economic hardship,” SLA remedy capped at 10% of monthly fees as sole and exclusive remedy, counterparty retains discretion on data return timeline at termination.

 → 2 vectors flagged: Power Asymmetry, Behavioral

 Mutual termination, mutual indemnification, liability capped at 2× fees both directions.
-Minor vendor advantage on change order approval threshold.
+Minor counterparty advantage on change order approval threshold.
 Overall well-structured.

 → No vectors flagged

-This agreement appears structurally sound — capped liability, defined SLA, termination rights for both parties.
+This agreement appears structurally sound: capped liability, defined SLA, termination rights for both parties.
 Three findings change the picture.
-The liability cap is set at 1× annual fees for the vendor but 2× for the buyer, and Section 9.4 carves indemnification obligations out of the cap entirely — the buyer’s indemnification scope covers “any claims arising from use of deliverables,” meaning routine use of what you’re paying for carries uncapped exposure while the cap language creates a false sense of mutual protection (contradiction).
-The vendor’s delivery commitments use “commercially reasonable efforts” while the buyer’s payment obligations use “shall” — the buyer’s duties are enforceable, the vendor’s are aspirational (behavioral).
-The early termination penalty in Section 11.4 applies to “the Initial Term” specifically — upon auto-renewal, the agreement enters a “Consecutive Term” per Section 3.2, and the penalty clause does not reference Consecutive Terms.
-The termination penalty may not be enforceable after the first renewal cycle (cross-section analysis).
+The liability cap is set at 1× annual fees for the counterparty but 2× for your organization, and Section 9.4 carves indemnification out of the cap entirely (contradiction).
+The counterparty’s delivery commitments use “commercially reasonable efforts” while your payment obligations use “shall” (behavioral).
+The early termination penalty in Section 11.4 applies to “the Initial Term” specifically, but upon auto-renewal the agreement enters a “Consecutive Term” per Section 3.2.
+The penalty clause does not reference Consecutive Terms (cross-section).

 Priority actions